julialorrayne/Bank-Marketing-Campaign/README.md

 - **Average Contacts Before Campaign:** ≈ 1.2
 - **Subscription Rate:** 0.96 (**very likely to subscribe**)

-**Recommendation:** Future campaigns should **prioritize Cluster 2 clients** using tailored communication to maximize conversion and ROI.

 ---

 ### Seasonal Patterns in Subscription Behavior